What to Do If Your Landlord Won't Make Repairs to Property

 What to Do If A Landlord Won't Make Timely Repairs to Property

-If you have a property in need of repair, you must first consult your lease for the proper procedures on how to proceed with your request.
-Follow the instructions to the letter in your lease for repair requests.
-Learn whether or not your repair is covered by the terms of your lease, for example, if you damage the property by your own negligence, the Landlord may not be responsible for the repairs.
+- Consult your lease.
+Your first step after noticing any damage or issues is to consult your lease for the proper procedures on how to proceed with a repair request.
+Follow the instructions to the letter in your lease.
+Learn whether or not your repair is covered by the terms of your lease.
+For example, if you damage the property by your own negligence, the landlord may not be responsible for the repairs.
 If your lease states that all requests for repairs must be handled in writing, make sure you send it.
-While this may seem like red tape, most states do not allow landlords to enter the property without a written request for services or a 24 hour notice in writing to the tenant that they plan to enter the property for any reason.
-It is always in your best interests to send requests in writing with the date of the request.
+While this may seem like red tape, most states do not allow landlords to enter the property without a written request for services or a 24-hour notice in writing to the tenant that they plan to enter the property for any reason.
+It is always in your best interest to send requests in writing with the date of the request.
 Always keep a copy for your personal records.

-Second, you must have a firm understanding of laws in your state.
-Almost every state has a law of "Habitable Warranty" that specifically outlines any landlord has a duty to provide a tenant with a habitable home fit for occupation.
+- Learn your local laws.
+You must have a firm understanding of the laws in your state.
+Almost every state has a law of habitable warranty that specifically outlines that any landlord has a duty to provide a tenant with a habitable home fit for occupation.
 Such state laws protect tenants from potential slum lords.
 State laws override written and verbal contracts and agreements.
-If the necessary repairs make the property uninhabitable, the law is on your side in most states regardless of the terms of your lease or contract.
+If the necessary repairs make the property uninhabitable, the law is on your side in most states, regardless of the terms of your lease or contract.
 Some states such as Florida give the tenant the right to withhold rent payments to a landlord if repairs go undone.
 In other states, it is illegal to withhold the rent.
 If you are not familiar with your state law on this issue, it is best to consult a legal professional in your state.

-If you have taken the steps in the lease to get a problem repaired and the Landlord has not acted, it is time to send the Landlord an official (or second official) request for repair in writing.
+- Send a certified letter.
+If you have taken the steps in the lease to get a problem repaired and the landlord has not acted, it is time to send the landlord an official (or second official) request for repair in writing.
 The second letter should be sent with a copy of the original request (if retained) and mailed by certified mail with a return receipt.
-This will give you a legal, court recognized document proving that the request was made and received by the landlord.
+This will give you a legal document proving that the request was made and received by the landlord.
 It is a criminal act for any landlord to attempt to evict you for requesting repairs to the property.
 If you suspect you have this type of callous landlord, it is imperative to communicate with them in writing in order to protect yourself.

 Escalating a Case Against a Landlord